-Northwest Alpine Guides offers summit climbs to numerous peaks throughout the North Cascades of Washington State.
+Northwest Alpine Guides summit climbs are offered on peaks throughout the North Cascades of Washington State.
 The glaciated mountains of the Pacific Northwest present a perfect training ground to discover and learn mountaineering or advance your current climbing skills.

-- Mount Baker – At almost 10,800 feet, Baker is the third highest mountain in Washington State and the second heaviest glaciated peak in the lower 48 states.
-Northwest Alpine Guides guides Mount Baker as a two day climb on either the Easton Glacier or the Coleman Deming Glacier routes, as a private climb, or in conjunction with our three-day Intro to Mountaineering or five-day Glacier Mountaineering courses.
+- Mount Baker – At 10,781 feet, Baker is the third highest mountain in Washington State and the second heaviest glaciated peak in the lower 48 states.
+Northwest Alpine Guides guides Mount Baker as a two-day climb on either the Easton Glacier or the Coleman Deming Glacier routes, or in conjunction with our three-day Intro to Mountaineering or five-day Glacier Mountaineering course.
 For advanced climbers, Mount Baker presents the North-South Traverse or Northridge route.

-- Mount Rainier – At over 14,400 feet, Rainier is one of the tallest peaks in the contiguous United States.
+- Mount Rainier – At 14,411 feet, Rainier is one of the tallest peaks in the contiguous United States.
 Our climb, ascends the Disappointment Cleaver route to the upper Emmons Glacier and continues to Columbia Crest, where we stand at the highest point in the Cascades mountains.

 - Forbidden Peak – At 8,815 feet, Forbidden is located within the spectacular Boston Basin.
 For advanced climbers, the classic West Ridge route is considered one of the best moderate alpine route climbs in North Cascades National Park.